pythonistabr/JuliaLang/README.md

-# Data processing with julkia
+# Data processing with julia

 # --- Data analisys with Julia and Jupyter-Notebook ---#

-A repository created for storing Scripts for handling and processing environmental data using Julia.
+Repository for storing environmental data processing scripts written in julia.

 by Gustavo Viana